-Jump in to the wild, wonderful world of Dr. Seuss with our Ten Apples Up On Top printables and activities.
+Jump in to the wild, wonderful world of Dr. Seuss with our Ten Apples Up On Top activities and printables.

-Ten Apples Up On Top Printables and Activities
+Ten Apples Up On Top Activities & Printables

 Use the printable “How Many Apples Up On Top?” mini-book to teach and reinforce counting to ten.

 If your student already knows how to do this, try teaching her to count by 10s to 100 or by 1s to 100.
-A printable I Count to 100 chart is provided in the printable pack.
+A printable I Count to 100 chart is provided in the download.

 Apple Cards for Math Activities